4ms/metamodule-docs-website/docs/using_metamodule_jacks.md

-# Using the MetaModule: Jacks, MIDI, and Cables
+# Using the MetaModule: Jacks and Cables

 ## How to Patch Cables